jaalto/project--emacs-epackage-template/README.rst

 Keeping epackage up to date
 ---------------------------

 Periodically follow new releases of upstream code.
-Once a new release is made available, make an update.
+Once upstream releases new code, make an update.

 1. Verify that the repository is in a clean state.
 Commit any changes ::